swilsonmedia/fred/docs/git/checkout/README.md

 ## Checkout

-The checkout command checks out a new branch while reducing a few common GIT commands into one simple one.
+Checkout out a new branch while reducing a few common GIT commands into one simple one.

 ### Usage